Ludobaka/ludobaka.github.io/content/resume/_index.md

         position = "Software Development Apprenticeship"
         dates = "2012 - 2015"
         company = "IRCAD, Strasbourg, France"
         details = "_IRCAD_ is a training and research institute, whose goal is to improve the treatment of patients with digestive cancer by using cutting-edge technologies.
 I've worked at the R&D department and assisted my tutor during the first two years.
 I created software components aimed to predict organs position during breathing and showed those information on a _VTK_ 3D scene.
-For my final year project, I also improved and optimized 3D scene rendering by using _Ogre3D_, a _C++_ library."
+For my final year project, I improved and optimized 3D scene rendering by using _Ogre3D_, a _C++_ library."

         [[params.jobs.list]]
         position = "Software Development Internship"